andrew henderson menu

 Even though the CBI program has undergone considerable change, the investment types have remained the same.

-You must use a local government-authorised agent in order to apply for your citizenship for both the donation route and the real estate investment route.
+You must use a local government-authorised agent to apply for your citizenship for both the donation route and the real estate investment route.

 See our step-by-step guide to each of the investment options below.